neonevm/neon-evm.docs/docs/glossary.md

 ---

+### Proof of History
+The blockchain algorithm for time synchronisation.
+Instead of using the classic concept of timestamps, it is possible to prove that a message/event occurred at a certain time after one event but before another.

+---

 ### Public key
 A publicly available key that can be authorized to permissions of an account and can be used to identify the origin transaction.
 A public key can be inferred from a signature.